Back to all posts

 Now it’s time to create an exit route for the water.
 You’ll need to assemble the discharge pipe that will carry water from the pump safely out of your home.
 Start by attaching a male threaded adapter to the pump’s discharge port.
 From there, connect a short piece of PVC pipe.
 This is also where you’ll install the check valve, a crucial component we’ll discuss next.
 Use PVC primer and cement at every connection point to create a strong, watertight seal and prevent leaks.
 This system is what moves water away from your foundation, so ensuring every joint is secure is key to a successful installation.

-Add a Check Valve for Backflow Prevention
+Step 4: Installing a Check Valve to Prevent Backflow

 A check valve is a small but mighty part of your sump pump system.
 Its only job is to stop water in the discharge pipe from flowing back into the pit after the pump turns off.
 Without it, your pump would have to work much harder, cycling on and off to pump out the same water repeatedly.
 When you install the check valve, pay close attention to the arrow printed on its side.
 This arrow must point up and away from the pump, following the direction of the water flow.
 Installing it upside down will prevent the system from working at all.
 This simple step protects your pump from unnecessary wear and tear, extending its lifespan and ensuring proper backflow prevention.

-Route the Exterior Discharge Line Correctly
+Getting the Exterior Discharge Line Right

 Once you’ve connected the pipes inside, the next step is figuring out where all that water will go.
 The exterior discharge line is what carries water from your sump pump safely away from your home.
 Getting this part right is essential.
 If the line is too short, water will just seep back into your foundation, defeating the whole purpose of the pump.
 If it’s poorly planned, you could end up with a frozen, blocked pipe in the middle of a winter storm.
 Let’s walk through how to route your discharge line so it works efficiently and protects your home year-round.

-Direct Water Away From Your Foundation
+Keep Water Away From Your Foundation

 The golden rule for your discharge line is to get the water far away from your house.
 You should aim to run the pipe at least 10 to 20 feet from your foundation.
 This distance gives the water enough space to absorb into the ground without circling back to your basement.
 Be careful not to make the line too long, though.
 A pipe longer than 20 feet can make your pump work overtime, leading to premature wear and tear.
 The goal is to find that sweet spot where water is safely away, and your pump isn’t under unnecessary strain.
 Proper drainage is key to effective sump pump services.